adondada/Pihole-display/README.md

 "DB Read Error": Ensure the service is running as root (Admin), as the Pi-hole database is locked to standard users.

 "IOError": Check your HAT connection.
 Ensure SPI is enabled in raspi-config.

+Yes haters, I used AI to fix bugs and comment :)